pkarimi2/pkarimi2.github.io/README.md

 - GitHub Pages (for hosting)
 - Font Awesome (for icons)

-No frameworks or static site generators required — just plain, editable files.
+No frameworks or static site generators — just plain, editable files.

 ---